 Maybe he was right.
 Maybe I would always suck at the guitar.
 Maybe I didn’t want to get into something that was going to leave me wide open to criticism every time I shared a new idea, sound or song.

-My friend Mike Beddingfield talked me out of giving up that night though, and looking back, he probably changed the entire course of my life that night by giving me the encouragement to push through and be brave.
+My friend Mike Beddingfield talked me out of giving up that night though, and looking back, he probably changed the entire course of my life by giving me the encouragement to push through and be brave.

 “It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood, who strives valiantly” – Theodore Roosevelt